zhaoyul/aposd-vs-clean-code/README.md

   throw it out.
 So, I keep layering on Band-Aids.
 * Eventually, I get everything working.
 It was painful and took longer than if I had done some design at the beginning.
 The code is in really bad shape.
-I no longer feel like a Master of the Universe.
-* Now Uncle Bob tells me I should "make it right".
-I think: "And throw away every line of code that I have written so far?
-You must be kidding."
-* I go to my boss and tell her: "I finished the project you asked me to do.
-  The code base is pretty messy, but I have extensive unit tests and they all pass.
-Uncle Bob says I should now rewrite it all to produce a decent design; should I do that?"
+* I know that I'm now supposed to "make it right", but that would require throwing out most of the code that I've written so far, and that would take a long time.
-* My boss says: "Well, that project already took way longer than we thought it would, and I have a lot of other things I need you to work on.
-Since your code seems to work, let's leave it as is.
+* I go to my boss to ask for advice.
+After I describe the situation, she says "Well, that project already took way longer than we thought it would, and I have a lot of other things I need you to work on.
+Since your code seems to work and you have extensive unit tests, let's leave it as is.
 Hopefully we won't need to go into that code to make changes, and maybe we can hire a summer intern to clean it up next year."

+As this scenario shows, exposing a lot of bugs quickly isn't necessarily a good sign...

+>>> Note: I revised the above to make it less condescending, though, sadly, less funny

 **UB:**